The Cost of Borders

-Writing from this project has appeared in public outlets such as Al Jazeera English, in articles including “The Inhumane Futility of Border Policing” and “For Women Migration is a Constant Fight,” as well as pieces on Climate Crisis Displacement and Racism and Blocked Refuge written for the Arab Center in Washington, DC.
+Writing from this project has appeared in public outlets including “Borders & the Exchange of Humans for Debt,” “The Inhumane Futility of Border Policing,” “For Women Migration is a Constant Fight,” as well as pieces on Climate Crisis Displacement and Racism and Blocked Refuge written for the Arab Center in Washington, DC.

 (Image of abandoned chair in evacuated “jungle camp” in Samos taken by Fayad Mulla)